parikshit2023360554/Weather-application/README.md

 # Weather-application
-A modern, responsive weather application built with React and Styled Components.
-It provides current weather conditions, a 5-day forecast, and allows users to search for cities, use their current location, and save favorite locations.
-Weather data is powered by the OpenWeatherMap API.
+A responsive weather application built using HTML, CSS, and JavaScript.
+It fetches real-time weather data from the OpenWeatherMap API and displays current temperature, weather conditions, location, and other relevant details.
+Users can search by city name to get instant updates on weather conditions around the world.....